Duration

 Amenities & Features

-Most visits are planned around 1-2 hours for a visit to the Sugarlands Visitor Center.
-This page describes the price range as Free entry to the visitor center; parking fees may apply in downtown Gatlinburg.
-Current hours are posted for 7 days of the week.
+Plan around 1-2 hours for a visit to the Sugarlands Visitor Center unless you are only stopping in briefly.
+Current price guidance on this page is Free entry to the visitor center; parking fees may apply in downtown Gatlinburg.

 Visitors frequently mention the helpfulness of the rangers at the Sugarlands Visitor Center.